Ivory Coast and Guinea election crises spur fears of prolonged unrest

 The country and its neighbour Guinea are experiencing parallel post-election crises after their presidents both decided to run for a controversial third term in office, prompting fears of prolonged instability.

-The moves could spook investors and undermine democracy in a reigon where Islamist groups exploit discord to win recruits, experts say.
+The moves could spook investors and undermine democracy in a region where Islamist groups exploit discord to win recruits, analysts say.

 The opposition in Ivory Coast boycotted Saturday's election and announced a rival administration after President Alassane Ouattara was declared the landslide winner.
 On Tuesday night police in riot gear took up positions around the homes of key opposition leaders, preventing them from leaving.

-"Let's stay mobilized for the love of a reconciled Ivory Coast ... and against this autocratic regime which has flouted the Constitution," Ivorian opposition leader, former President Henri Konan Bedie, tweeted from his surrounded house on Wednesday.
+"Let's stay mobilized for the love of a reconciled Ivory Coast ... and against this autocratic regime which has flouted the Constitution," opposition leader and former president Henri Konan Bedie tweeted from his surrounded house on Wednesday.

 Analysts say neither result is likely to be overturned but that the standoffs could escalate in a region that has struggled to make strides towards multi-party democracy since the 1990s.